HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 <span style="color:DeepSkyBlue">Ĉuĉjo</span> the Architect, and
 <span style="color:MediumPurple">Ĝejnjo</span> the Sovereign,
 of the newly founded *Omnija Department of Infrastructure* (OCFI).
-(These are not their real name, by the way;
+(These are not their full name, by the way;
 it's <span style="color:Silver">Serena</span>'s nicknames for the couple.)

 It's decided that the new capital will be built